Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 - One in five (21%) said that clutter in their home impedes their ability to move around the place.

 A lot of what these respondents felt, relate to my sentiments back then and even now.
 In my first Decluttering post, I wrote about the beginning of my journey.
-Just because I’ve starting, it doesn’t mean my house is completely spotless 24/7.
+Just because I’ve started this journey, it doesn’t mean my house is completely spotless 24/7.
 That’s when I realised, maintenance is something not many people talk about.
 How can I keep my place tidy after decluttering?
 After a few years of learning, testing and trying, I have some tips to share with you, so keep reading!

 What to do when things start to pile up.